minijackson/sphinxcontrib-typstbuilder/src/sphinxcontrib_typstbuilder/templates/common.typ

   linguify.linguify(content, from: _translations)
 }

-// Given a dictionnary of year, month, date,
+// Given a dictionary of year, month, date,
 // return a datetime object
 #let get_date(date) = {
   if date != none {